SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         rules between the generic API used by the :term:`Communicator` and :term:`Product`-specific APIs.
         This allows it to adapt to different Products without requiring manual configuration/daption.

-    Datapoint
+    Data Point
         A data point is a read- and/or writeable property of a :term:`Product`.
-In SmartGridready a :term:`Datapoint` is a child element of a :term:`Functional Profile`.
+In SmartGridready a :term:`Data Point` is a child element of a :term:`Functional Profile`.
 An example for a readable data point is "ActivePowerACL1" of the :term:`Functional Profile` "ActivePowerAC" and is used to measure the AC power consumtion on phase 1.

-    Datapoints
+    Data Points
-        Plural form of :term:`Datapoint`
+        Plural form of :term:`Data Point`

     Device Driver Adapter
         Device Driver Adpaters within SmartGridready adapt the API given by the :term:`CommHandler` libraries to